bleaktwig/bilbocoin/README.md

 # bilbocoin
-BilboCoin is a barebones cryptocurrency in C currently in development.
+bilbocoin is a barebones cryptocurrency in C currently in development.